Top Market News: What Happened In Investing Today

 (Nike's New York HQ.
 Dezeen)

-Seeking Alpha's Breaking News team has previewed Nike's earnings report (NKE), which takes place after the bell and/or just as I file this.
+Seeking Alpha's Breaking News team has previewed Nike's earnings report (NYSE:NKE), which takes place after the bell and/or just as I file this.
 I was visiting Nike's hometown of Portland last week, and the subject of the Nike layoffs came up more than once.
 So did culture and morale.
 People seemed nervous about the uncertainty around the company.
 I'm hoping for their sake that recent action creates some clarity.

 On the plus side, here's an article about a new New York office.
 The design looks great.
 I've heard, though, that "open-plan" and "freestyle" spaces can be more distressing to employees in practice than they are on the design page.

-From the investment point of view, I'll be interested to read about Nike's plans to sell directly via Amazon (AMZN).
+From the investment point of view, I'll be interested to read about Nike's plans to sell directly via Amazon (NASDAQ:AMZN).

 Tech Squibs

-- Uber hits 5B rides: I contributed some of the high-four-billion rides this past week, I'm proud to say.
+- Uber (Private:UBER) hits 5B rides: I contributed some of the high-four-billion rides this past week, I'm proud to say.

-- Micron Technology beats by $0.11, beats on revenue: Up only modestly after market, it looks like.
+- Micron Technology (NASDAQ:MU) beats by $0.11, beats on revenue: Up only modestly after market, it looks like.

 - S&P, Nasdaq down on new tech pullback; semiconductors take hit: Hard to make a ton out of one day's action.

-- Blue Apron opens level with IPO pricing: But not level with where they were hoping to price.
+- Blue Apron (NYSE:APRN) opens level with IPO pricing: But not level with where they were hoping to price.

 FinTwit Corner